NERSC/sc23-dl-tutorial/README.md

 script, which implements the same functionality with added capability for using the CUDA Graphs APIs introduced in PyTorch 1.10.
 This topic will be covered in the [Single GPU performance profiling and optimization](#Single-GPU-performance-profiling-and-optimization) section.

 More info on the model and data can be found in the [slides](https://drive.google.com/drive/folders/1wN1bCjHk2iocI6nowuzSugQopAwetCjR?usp=drive_link).
 If you are experimenting with this repository after the tutorial date, you can download the data from here: https://portal.nersc.gov/project/dasrepo/pharring/sc23_data.
-Note that you will have to adjust the data path in `submit_pm.sh` to point yor personal copy after downloading.
+Note that you will have to adjust the data path in `submit_pm.sh` to point your personal copy after downloading.

 ## Single GPU training